ECMGIU/InternalWebsite/README.md

 - Congratulate analysts who outperform their peers.

 ## 5. Analytics
-> In this context, "Analytics" refers to tracking the pageviews, button clicks, uploads, logins, etc. within our application, rather than the portfolio analytics we've been doing.
+*In this context, "Analytics" refers to tracking the pageviews, button clicks, uploads, logins, etc. within our application, rather than the portfolio analytics we've been doing.*

-## Outstanding Questions
+## 6. Outstanding Questions
 1. How frequently do we need portfolio performance data updated?
 I say daily, because intraday is going to be expensive and if you really need intraday, just log in to Fidelity.
 If we do daily, we can just set up functions that keep everything updated at EOD.